Jean Baptiste Point du Sable: Departure from Chicago

 Point du Sable left Chicago in 1800.
 He sold his property to Jean La Lime, a trader from Quebec, and moved to the Missouri River valley, at that time part of Spanish Louisiana.
 The reason for his departure is unknown.
-By 1804, John Kinzie, who also settled in Chicago, had bought the former du Sable house.
-In her 1852 memoir, Juliette Kinzie, Kinzie's daughter-in-law, suggested that "perhaps he [du Sable] was disgusted at not being elected to a similar dignity [great chief] by the Pottowattamies".
+By 1804, John Kinzie, another early Chicago settler, had bought the former du Sable house.
+Kinzie's daughter-in-law, Juliette Magill Kinzie, suggested in her 1852 memoir that "perhaps he [du Sable] was disgusted at not being elected to a similar dignity [great chief] by the Pottowattamies".

-In 1874 Nehemiah Matson elaborated on this story, claiming that Point du Sable was a slave from Virginia who had moved with his master to Lexington, Kentucky, in 1790.
-According to Matson, Point du Sable became a zealous Catholic to convince a Jesuit missionary to declare him chief of the local Native Americans, and left Chicago when the natives refused to accept him as their chief.
+In 1874, Nehemiah Matson elaborated on this story, claiming that Point du Sable was a slave from Virginia who had moved with his master to Lexington, Kentucky, in 1790.
+According to Matson, Point du Sable became a zealous Catholic in order to convince a Jesuit missionary to declare him chief of the local Native Americans, but after they refused to accept him as their chief, he left Chicago.
 Quaife dismisses both of these stories as being fictional.

-In her 1953 novel, Graham suggests that Point du Sable left Chicago because he was angered by the United States government.
-It wanted him to buy the land on which he had lived and called his own for the previous two decades.
+In her 1953 novel, Graham suggests that Point du Sable left Chicago because he was angered that the US government wanted him to buy the land on which he had lived and called his own for the previous two decades.
 The 1795 Treaty of Greenville, which ended the Northwest Indian War, and the subsequent westward migration of Native Americans away from the Chicago area might also have influenced his decision.

 Legacy and honors

 Founder of Chicago

 The French came to the North American mid-continent region in the 17th century.
-Louis Jolliet and Jacques Marquette, during their 1673 Mississippi Valley expedition, though probably not the first Europeans to visit the area, are the first in the written record to have crossed the Chicago Portage and traveled along the Chicago River.
-Over the following years visits continued, and occasional intermittent posts were established, including those by René LaSalle, Henri Tonti, Pierre Liette and the four-year Mission of the Guardian Angel.
-Point du Sable 1780s establishment is recognized as the first settlement that continued on and ultimately grew to become the city of Chicago.
+Though probably not the first Europeans to visit the area, Louis Jolliet and Jacques Marquette were the first noted in the written record to have crossed the Chicago Portage and traveled along the Chicago River, as part of their 1673 Mississippi Valley expedition.
+Over the following years, visits by the French continued and occasional intermittent posts were established, including those by René LaSalle, Henri de Tonti, Pierre Liette and the four-year Mission of the Guardian Angel.
+Point du Sable's residence in the 1780s is recognized as the establishment of the first continuous settlement, which ultimately grew to become the city of Chicago.
 He is therefore widely regarded as the first permanent resident of Chicago and has been given the appellation "Founder of Chicago".